leafo/lapis/docs/lua_getting_started.md

 Visit <http://localhost:8080> to see the page.

 To change the port we can create a configuration.
-Create `config.lua`.
+Open `config.lua`.

 In this example we change the port in the `development` environment to 9090: